isomerpages/moe-peicaisec/_student-development/Sexuality Education.md

   major-latin;mso-ansi-language:EN-GB" lang="EN-GB">Term 3 Week 9</span></p></td></tr></tbody></table><br>
 	<b>Information for Parents</b><br>
 10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.<br><br>
 11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.<br><br>
+This form will be distributed to parents at the start of the year and is also downloadable<a rel="noopener" target="_blank" href="/files/Annex_A__Growing_Years.pdf">here</a><br>The completed form is to be submitted by 27/01/2023.
+ <br><br>
 12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here. <br><br>
+This form will be distributed to parents at the start of the year and is also downloadable <a rel="noopener" target="_blank" href="/files/Annex B eTeens Parents Opt-out Form Sec 2022.pdf">here</a><br>The completed form is to be submitted by 27/01/2023.
 13. Parents can contact the school peicai_ss@moe.edu.sg or 62884159 for discussion or to seek clarification about the school’s Sexuality Education programme.<br><br>